hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 -------------------------
 .center[![:scale 70%](images/open_terminal.png)]

 Open the integrated VSC terminal using the menu or keyboard shortcut.
-You'll be asked to choose a default shell the first time you do this.
-Select Powershell as your default shell.
-You can change this later in your settings if you wish.
+Powershell is set as your default shell.

+You can change this anytime using the pulldown menu on the Terminal where it says **powershell**.

 ???
 We've seen this popup sometimes take two tries to save properly.
 It might be a bug.
 In any case it shouldn't matter because the default is Powershell which is what we want.
 You can also try git bash although it hasn't been tested with *all* the exercises in the lab.
 YMMV.